-The London Natural History Museum has been putting on a series of events in connection with its Sexual Nature exhibition.
-On Friday I spoke at the last of these events which aimed to explore what makes a successful relationship, along with anthropologist Volker Sommer.
+In 2011 The London Natural History Museum put on a series of events in connection with its Sexual Nature exhibition.
+I spoke about relationship diversity at the last of these events which aimed to explore what makes a successful relationship, along with anthropologist Volker Sommer.

 The first half of the event focused on the kinds of relationships that take place amongst animals other than humans, and across different historical periods and the various human cultures around the world today.
 It is interesting that, when trying to answer these kinds of questions, we often try to determine what is ‘natural’ (by looking to other animals) or what is ‘normal’ (by looking across time and culture).
 We often assume that what is natural or normal must be what is good.
 But that in itself is worth questioning.
 Behaviours like taking antibiotics or being kind to animals could be seen as ‘unnatural’, and high levels of self-sacrifice for others or the ability to sing beautifully are ‘abnormal’.